-Recommendation: We again recommend that the municipality pay the remaining MMO balance of \$3,038 due to the police pension plan, with interest, in accordance with Section 302(e) of Act 205.
+Recommendation: We recommend that the municipality pay the MMOs due to the police pension plan for the years 2009 and 2011, with interest, in accordance with Section 302(e) of Act 205.
+Plan officials should utilize the 2011 state aid allocation transferred from the nonuniformed pension plan as a \$16,789 credit towards the 2011 MMO due to the plan.
+Therefore, the township will still owe a balance of \$2,709 from their general fund for the 2011 MMO and the entire amount of the 2009 MMO.
 A copy of the interest calculation must be maintained by the township for examination during our next audit of the plan.

-Furthermore, we recommend that, in the future, plan officials properly determine and fully pay the MMO in accordance with Act 205 requirements.
+Furthermore, we recommend that plan officials establish adequate internal control procedures to ensure the plan's MMO is budgeted and paid in accordance with Act 205 requirements.